abeatrix/Discovid/README.md

-# Discovid
+<p align="center"><a href="https://discovid19.herokuapp.com/"><img src="https://github.com/abeatrix/Discovid/blob/main/img/discovidlogo.png" width="50%"></a></p>
 <p align="center">A landing page that allows visitors to sign up for updates/newsletters on Virtual Dance Party Events</p>
-<p align="center"><a href="https://discovid19.herokuapp.com/"><img src="https://github.com/abeatrix/Discovid/blob/main/img/discovidlogo.png" width="50%"></a></p>
-Discovid is a product of a 2-day mini-hackathon where Web-developers are paired up with UX Designers.
+<p align="center">Discovid is a product of a 2-day mini-hackathon where Web-developers are paired up with UX Designers.
-Our topic was to create a landing page for a company where visitors can sign up for email updates on their event along with a dashboard for the business owner to see the list of email.
+Our topic was to create a landing page for a company where visitors can sign up for email updates on their event along with a dashboard for the business owner to see the list of email.</p>

 ## Wireframe provided by Designers
 <img src="https://github.com/abeatrix/Discovid/blob/main/img/discovidwf001.png" width="100%">